syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 Once you land, your flight recorder computes a hash of the IGC file contents, and signs it with its private key.
 This signature is appended to the IGC file using `G` records.

-To check the validity of a signature, the flight recorder public key can be used to decrypt the encrypted hash, and checking that it matches the hash of the original file contents.
+To check the validity of a signature, the flight recorder public key can be used to verify that it matches the hash of the original file contents.

 {{< figure
     src="digital_signature_inverted.png"